antarctica/bas-style-kit-docs/site/_core/grid.md

 There are five grid sizes for the
 [five responsive breakpoints]({{ '/core/layout/#responsive-breakpoints' | prepend: site.baseurl }}) available in the
 Style Kit.
-Theses sizes are based on minimum widths, meaning they apply to that size, and all larger (wider) sizes.
+Theses sizes are based on minimum widths, meaning they apply to that size, and all larger (wider) sizes, until the next minimum size is reached.

 <table class="bsk-table">
   <thead>